Breaking Up When You Live TogetherRachel Bell

 Get out of your lease immediately

-People breaking up when they live together was one of the main inspirations for Flip Instant.
+People breaking up when they live together was one of the main inspirations for our plan for leaseholders.
 Year-long leases don't really make sense anymore - things change all the time!
-If you and your partner need to move out, Flip Instant will get you out of your lease in 30 days.
+If you and your partner need to move out, we will get you out of your lease without you having to lift a finger.
 It's literally magical.

 Break your lease